How to get here

 We’re a 40 minute walk away following the brown walking signs.
 Taxis are available from outside the station and we're happy to call a return taxi for you, just ask in the visitor centre.

-SouthEastern are currently offering a 25% discount for off peak tickets purchased online see SouthEastern trains website for more information.
+SouthEastern are currently offering discounts for off peak tickets purchased online see SouthEastern trains website for more information.

 From Canterbury/London on the A2.
 We have brown signs from the A258 Duke of York’s roundabout; 3rd exit towards Dover town centre, after 1 mile turn left into Upper Road.
 Our entrance is on the right after 1 mile, at the sharp bend in the road.